-Our family loves Mexican food so I was excited the day I figured out that I could make my own taco seasoning for less than I could buy those little packets.
-I’m going to show you how you can make your own pantry staples, starting with an essential – Taco Seasoning.
+Looking for an easy, frugal, and yummy homemade taco seasoning recipe?
+You’ve come to the right place!
+Our family loves Mexican food, so I was excited the day I figured out that I could make my own taco seasoning for less than I could buy those little packets.
+I’m going to show you how you can make your own homemade Taco Seasoning, and I promise you’ll love it!

 Tacos are on a weekly or bi-weekly rotation around our house.
-It’s one of those meals that everyone agrees upon and therefore it’s one of my go-to dinners because I know everyone will be happy (and some nights, that’s all I care about).
+It’s one of those meals that everyone agrees upon.
+Therefore, it’s one of my go-to dinners because I know everyone will be happy (and some nights, that’s all I care about).

 Yes, I know you can buy a small packet of taco seasoning all ready to go at the store – but the below recipe that I found on Pinterest from Tshanina Peterson, a few years ago makes the best tasting tacos!
 When you make it in bulk, it cuts down on the price!

 I personally like to double, triple or even quadruple this recipe, as we go through it pretty quickly.
-One other yummy secret is to replace the water with tomato sauce, that you mix the seasoning with.
+One other yummy secret is to replace the water with tomato sauce when you mix the seasoning.
 The tomato sauce kicks the flavors up a notch!
 Yummy!

 How To Save Money When Buying Spices: